Exact and Approximate Conformal Inference for Multi-Output Regression: Empirical Results and Application

+While our focus for the construction of $H(x_{n+1}, x_i)$ has been general, for much of our discussion we often reference $H(\cdot)$ constructions associated with a ridge-regressor.
+Thus, in this section, we wish to demonstrate the performance of \texttt{unionCP} with other methods that fall under our the general model restriction; we specifically explore ridge regression (RR), local-constant regression (LC) and local-linear regression (LR), each of which are discussed further in Supplementary Materials.
+We explore empirical coverage using each of these predictions for $\alpha = \{.1, .2, .5, .8, .9\}$.
+Additionally, we also construct prediction regions using the randomized approach discussed in Section \ref{sec:unionCP} for comparison. \looseness=-1

-We include empirical coverage results for the approximation approaches described in Section \ref{sec:exact-dd}, specifically with regions constructed using $||\cdot||^2_W$.
+Figure \ref{fig:compare-cp} includes a comparison of the $p$-value change-point regions constructed with \Cref{eqn:multi-conf} to the conformal prediction sets constructed using \texttt{gridCP}, both of which utilize linear regression for each predictor.
+Figure \ref{fig:compare-cp2} includes empirical coverage results for the approximation approaches described in Section \ref{sec:approx}, specifically with regions constructed using $||\cdot||^2_W$ in conjunction with ridge regression (RR), local constant regression (LC) and local-linear regression (LL).

 We also include results for the root-based approximation results described in Section \ref{sec:root-approx} for a wide-array of predictors that include those more general than the restrictions we outline in our paper.
+We emphasize based on the results in Figure \ref{fig:compare-cp2}, that \texttt{unionCP} results in consistently valid, but not overly conservative prediction regions.
+We omit volume comparison given the complex nature of the prediction sets constructed using \texttt{unionCP}.\looseness=-1